MichaellAlavedraMunayco/computer-scrapping/README.md

 * [Puppeteer](https://www.npmjs.com/package/puppeteer) - Web page manipulation tool
 * [Cheerio JS](https://www.npmjs.com/package/cheerio) - Web page querier tool like JQuery
 * [Excel JS](https://www.npmjs.com/package/exceljs) - Tool for exporting extracted data to XLSX file

+### 4. Charts

+* What brand of computer is more and less expensive?
+* Which computer has more and less processing capacity?
+* Which computer has more and less storage capacity?